jakestrouse00/proxyMama/README.md

-# proxy-manager
+# proxyMama
-An easy manager for your proxies when scraping the web
+A simple proxy manager for your web scraping journey